Borzyszkowski/HOPE-Generator/README.md

 ## Results (optional)

-Because large-scale HOI generation is time-consuming, we provide our results for 100 sequences.
+Because large-scale HOI generation is time-consuming, we provide our results for 100 sequences as a reference.
 To download them, run the following script:
 - `./download_results.sh`

 It will generate two folders with the results that contain static whole-body grasps as well as sequences of motion: